apache/fury-site/docs/json/kotlin.md

 On GraalVM Native Image, use the existing `@ForyJsonProvider` workflow, install `ForyJsonKotlin`, and enable code generation in the returned configuration.
 Annotate each reachable concrete Kotlin model with `@JsonType`, or register an exact reachable Mixin for a third-party target.
-Fory reads the Kotlin metadata and prepares generated codecs while building the image.
+Fory reads the Kotlin metadata and adds generated codecs for each reachable Kotlin-enabled provider configuration while building the image.
+A model without a matching generated codec uses the interpreted codec.
+Only exact generic bindings reached through concrete roots are available.
-Only exact generic bindings reachable through provider-selected concrete roots are available.
 Do not add reflection configuration or package-wide opens.

 On Android, use API 26 or later.
 The runtime reads Kotlin metadata in both debug and release builds, and runtime JSON code generation remains disabled.
 Follow the [installation](#installation) above